Sanam (TV series): Premise

 Sanam is a story of love, friendship, jealousy and relationships.
 It depicts Harib's (Osman Khalid Butt) journey where he found out the difference between a life partner and a soulmate after he went through relationships with Sara (Shermeen Ali), Ayla (Hareem Farooq) and Aan (Maya Ali).
 Simultaneously it highlights Ayla's bipolar disorder which is later discovered by Harib.

 Harib lost his parents at a very young age and struggled to become a rich businessman.
 He marries his colleague and girlfriend Ayla (Hareem Farooq) and later reveals to her his former relationship with Sara (Shermeen Ali) who had left him long ago due to his low financial status.
 Simultaneously, Aan (Maya Ali) is a hardworking independent woman who moves next to Harib's house with her mother Shabnam (Hina Khawaja Bayat) after her father's death.
 In Shabnam's in-laws, Shama Qureshi (Gul-e-Rana) her sister-in-law wants Aan to marry her son Khurram.
-From the day of her wedding, Ayla reacts to things in a way that gradually reveals to Harib her bipolar disorder from which she has been suffering after her mother's second marriage and abusive relationship of her parents.
-She assumes Aan as Sara and that Harib and Aan are in a relationship.
+From the day of her wedding, Ayla reacts to things in a way that gradually reveals to Harib her bipolar disorder, which she has been suffering from after her mother's second marriage and her parents' abusive relationship.
+She assumes Aan is Sara and that Harib and Aan are in a relationship.
 She finally takes a divorce from Harib after a long fight and moves to her parents' home.

 After his divorce, a broken Harib is consoled by Aan and her mother who treats him as her son.
 With time, Aan and Harib become best friends.
 Sara (Harib's ex-girlfriend) moves in Harib's housing society.
 After meeting him, she realizes that Harib is now a successful person.
-She tells him about her separation with her husband Faisal.
+She tells him about her separation from her husband Faisal.
 Aan bonds with Sara's stubborn daughter Fatima (Mariyam Khalif).
 Sara begins to develop feelings for Harib again, looking to Harib and Aan's strong bonding, Sara's jealousy increases and she decides to separate them.
 She brings a proposal of her cousin Farhan (Asad Siddiqui) for Aan, which Shabnam accepts.
 Aan and Farhan get engaged which makes Harib devastated and he confesses his feelings to Aan.